RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Mario Kart 8 Deluxe (3.0.3) [6A85262F21B903649BD7C62628D26E43]/Codes/CURSED World.md

 ## CURSED World

 Makes everything cursed, models will turn into other models, textures will break and other weird stuff.
-Go to a course, then enable the code, quit and do whatever you want
+Go to a course, then enable the code, quit and the code will have effect

 <details>
 <summary>Reveal Code</summary>